bderiy/focal/README.md

-# CSV File testing framework
+# CSV & PDF File testing framework

-This framework was built utilizing Cypress framework.
+This testing framework was built utilizing Cypress framework.
+The goal is to validate that the given file is meeting acceptance criteria and pass testing.

 Most libraries are coming with node.js and cypress.

-One imported library is neat-csv (https://www.npmjs.com/package/neat-csv)
+One imported library is neat-csv (https://www.npmjs.com/package/neat-csv) for parsing CSV and pdfjs-dist.

 ## Installation